How to (Properly) Use Book Summaries

 Where a full non-fiction book is a deep dive into a single topic, a book summary is merely a shadow of the work that has gone into its subject.
 Books are fucking hard work and the writer didn’t slave away for multiple years to have their creativity summarised into 10 easy bitesize bullet points.

-Top Tip—If you feel daunted by seemingly long books, put the big scary tomes away and go look for books that solve the problems you're experiencing in you're life, whether it's work, dating, or anything else.
-You're more invested in the book's contents and this will incentivise you to finish it, but it also make you more used to reading through and finishing longer books.
+Top Tip—Reading is much easier when it's to achieve a concrete goal or to solve a problem.
+If you feel daunted by big books with huge page counts, put the big scary tomes away and instead go look for books that solve the problems you're experiencing in your life, whether it's work, dating, or anything else.
+You'll be far more invested in the book's contents and this will incentivise you to finish it and find all the answers.
+You'll get used to reading through and finishing longer books, and developing this skill will pay dividends.

 How to (actually) use book summaries